codebar/tutorials/js/lesson1/tutorial.md

 Now try calling it using `sayHello('Archibald')`.

-That probably isn't your name.
-Try calling the function again using your own name.
+> Try calling the function again using your own name?

-What you've done here is to add a **parameter** to the function.
+What you've done here is added a **parameter** to the function.
 When you call the function, you put a string between the parentheses.
 In the definition, you put the word `person` between the parentheses.
 While the function runs, `person` is defined to be a new